dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 $$ y = a + b\cdot x +c\cdot x^2 $$

-Use matrix multiplication to calculate the answer.
+Try to use matrix multiplication to calculate the answer.

 *Hint*: Think about how a dot product might calculate the output of this equation.